 Self Investment: $385

 Pre-Register by September 20.
+Please contact Sheri prior to registering.
 Spaces are limited so register early to reserve your spot.

 Workshop Location:Balancing Arts Studio, Arts Mill.
 1300, 14th Ave 3rd Floor.
 Grafton WI 53024